jgurakuqi/sfp-methods-comparison-extended/README.md

 # Reference

-This project is just a fixed and improved version of this [project] (https://github.com/AmosZhu/CVPR2019):
+This project is just a fixed and improved version of this [project](https://github.com/AmosZhu/CVPR2019):

 @inproceedings{zhu2019depth,
   title={Depth from a polarisation + RGB stereo pair},